moviro-hub/GTFS.jl/docs/src/examples.md

 println("Stop coordinates: $(coord_stats.valid) valid, $(coord_stats.invalid) invalid")
 ```

-These examples demonstrate the flexibility and power of GTFS.jl for transit data analysis.
+These examples demonstrate the flexibility and power of GTFSSchedule.jl for transit data analysis.
 The package's integration with DataFrames makes it easy to perform complex queries and transformations on GTFS data.